 3T Heater-Cooler System Recalls

-As of this time, there has not been a recall of the Stockert 3T Heater-Cooler System related to surgical infections.
-However, the FDA has issued several warnings that nontuberculous mycobacteria infections are associated with the use of the 3T, and has recommended numerous safety procedures that hospitals and doctors should take to prevent injuries.
+Additionally, the FDA has issued several warnings associated with the use of the 3T, and has recommended detailed safety procedures that hospitals and doctors should take to prevent injuries.

 Stockert 3T Settlements

 As of this time, there have been no large group settlements involving Stockert 3T and its potential link to surgical infections.
 Generally, however, large groups of settlements do not occur until such time as a few cases are tried before a jury, and the manufacturer is able to more thoroughly understand its financial risk.

 FDA and Scientific Studies Regarding 3T Heater-Cooler Systems